thinkful-ei-narwhal/Tyler-Petful-Client/petful-client-template/README.md

 When I visit the adoption page:

-- I can see a list of other people currently in line.
+- I can see a list of other people currently in line (Yes).
-- I can submit my name and be added to the end of the line.
+- I can submit my name and be added to the end of the line (Yes).
 - When I am not at the beginning of the line, I cannot see an option to adopt a pet.
-- For demo purposes: Once I join the line, I can see other pets being adopted until I am at the front of the line.
+- For demo purposes: Once I join the line, I can see other pets being adopted until I am at the front of the line (Yes).
-- Every five seconds, the user at the front of the line should be removed from the line and one of the pets up for adoption should disappear.
+- Every five seconds, the user at the front of the line should be removed from the line and one of the pets up for adoption should disappear(Yes).
 - When I am at the front of the line, a new user should be added to the line behind me every five seconds until there are a total of five users in line.

 5. As a user interested in adopting pets, I want to adopt a pet.